oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/3-postman/3-postman.md

     ![OCI API key](./images/add-api-key-fingerprint.png " ")
     ![Postman value for fingerprint](./images/postman-fingerprint.png " ")

-    9. On your local computer, navigate to the **private key file (*username-date*.pem)** that you downloaded when getting the fingerprint.
+    9. On your local computer, navigate to the **private key file (mykeyfile.pem)** that you downloaded when getting the fingerprint.
 Open it in a text editor, copy its entire contents, and paste them into the **private_key CURRENT VALUE** field of the Postman Environment.
     ![Postman value for private key](./images/postman-privatekey.png " ")

 1. Configure *region*